TJJjiajuan/STged_example/README.md

 ## Data Source
 The simulation data, real data, and results from both STged and compared methods in this study are available on the Zenodo website: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14379872.svg)](https://doi.org/10.5281/zenodo.12539609).

-### Key Fixes:
-1. Replaced "compated methods" with "compared methods."
-2. Improved phrasing for readability and grammatical correctness.
-3. Fixed the link syntax by ensuring it redirects correctly.

 ## File Structure and Contents
 The following folders contain all necessary code, data, and documentation to reproduce main and supplementary results in the STged study: